 Mission and Strategy

-In the last five years, the Centre for Frugal Innovation in Africa (CFIA) has established itself as a main centre of excellence on the emerging theme of frugal innovation.
-For the period 2019 – 2024 CFIA aims to further strengthen its position to become the global hub for frugal innovation research.
-We aim to work with the academic community, societal partners and government to form a basis for further academic and public-private partnerships.
+Since 2013 the Centre for Frugal Innovation in Africa (CFIA) has established itself as a main centre of excellence on the emerging theme of frugal innovation.
+In the upcoming years CFIA aims to further strengthen its position to become the global hub for frugal innovation research.
+We work with the academic community, societal partners and government to form a basis for further academic and public-private partnerships.
 Together we explore, develop, and share knowledge on frugal innovation.

 CFIA’s overarching research objective is to investigate the conditions under which frugal innovations and technologies can be conducive for local economic transformation and development.
-A vibrant CFIA network with hubs and external partners will further strengthen its ability to deliver academic output in top journals.
+A vibrant CFIA network with hubs and external partners will further strengthen its ability to deliver academic output in top journals and societal impact.

-Next to its continued focus on Africa, CFIA will also develop a more explicit focus on how inspiring examples of frugal innovation from Africa and Asia can be used to achieve more inclusive and sustainable outcomes in marginalised areas in Europe, with a reverse engineering/innovation perspective.
+Next to its continued focus on Africa, CFIA continues to develop a more explicit focus on how inspiring examples of frugal innovation from Africa and Asia can be used to achieve more inclusive and sustainable outcomes in marginalised areas in Europe, with a reverse engineering/innovation perspective.

-CFIA will develop its position in education by building on and scaling up the successful Leiden-Delft-Erasmus minor in ‘Frugal Innovation for Sustainable Global Development’ (for third-year bachelor students).
-In the multidisciplinary minor, CFIA is offering an interactive, innovative program, using blended learning tools and strategies combined with fieldtrips, workshops and a challenging internship abroad.
+CFIA is developing its position in education by building on and scaling up the successful Leiden-Delft-Erasmus minor in ‘Frugal Innovation for Sustainable Global Development’ (for third-year bachelor students).
+In the multidisciplinary minor, CFIA is offering an interactive, innovative program, using blended learning tools and strategies combined with fieldtrips, workshops and a challenging internship/field assignment abroad.

 The minor has also created opportunities to become more engaged in international exchange programs, establishing links to master programs and potentially becoming engaged in executive education.